 Jebel Al Mebrah is an absolute must for road lovers

-Jebel Al Mebrah is a high mountain peak at an elevation of 1.527m (5,010ft) above the sea level, located in the United Arab Emirates.
+Jebel Al Mebrah is a high mountain peak at an elevation of 1,527m (5,010ft) above sea level, located in the United Arab Emirates.

 Is the road to Jebel Al Mebrah paved?

 The road to the summit, also known as Jabal Yibir, is fully paved.
 The highest point and the highest named mountain are actually different places.
 The highest mountain or peak in the UAE is Jebel Al Mebrah.
-But the highest place you can actually stand on in the UAE is a point on a mountain slope on Jebel Jais.
-However the true summit of Jebel Jais is in Oman.
-Jebel Al Mebrah is at 1,527m while Jebel Hafeet is at 1,240m.
+However, the highest place you can actually stand on in the UAE is a point on a mountain slope on Jebel Jais.
+The true summit of Jebel Jais is in Oman.
+Jebel Al Mebrah is at 1,527m, while Jebel Hafeet is at 1,240m.

 Is the road to Jebel Al Mebrah steep?